Fricative: Guttural fricatives

-No language distinguishes fricatives from approximants at these places, so the same symbol is used for both.
-For the pharyngeal, approximants are more numerous than fricatives.
-A fricative realization may be specified by adding the uptack to the letters, /[χ̝, ʁ̝, ħ̝, ʕ̝]/.
-Likewise, the downtack may be added to specify an approximant realization, /[χ̞, ʁ̞, ħ̞, ʕ̞]/.
+No language distinguishes fricatives from approximants at these places, so the same symbol is used for both (depending on the recognition of voiceless approximants for the voiceless fricatives).
+For the pharyngeals, approximants are generally more common than fricatives.
+A fricative realization may be specified by adding an uptack to the letters, /[χ̝, ʁ̝, ħ̝, ʕ̝]/, or conversely, a downtack may be added to specify an approximant realization, /[χ̞, ʁ̞, ħ̞, ʕ̞]/.

 (The bilabial approximant and dental approximant do not have dedicated symbols either and are transcribed in a similar fashion: /[β̞, ð̞]/.
-However, the base letters are understood to specifically refer to the fricatives.)
+However, the base letters are generally understood to specifically refer to the fricatives.)